VRehnberg/DeadLinks/README.md

-# DeadLinks
+# LinkChecking
-A command line utility for checking a site for deadlinks.
+A command line utility for checking a site for dead links.
 Useful for CI for projects building sites.

 **Note:** This only uses requests.
 Does not deal with javascript.